My Parents

 And climbed cliffs, stripped by the country streams.”

-This flow mirrors the uninhibited energy of the children themselves, contrasting with the more contained and controlled language used to describe the speaker’s upbringing.
+This flowing structure mirrors the uninhibited energy of the children themselves, contrasting with the more contained and controlled language that might describe the speaker’s upbringing.
+It draws the reader swiftly from one image to the next, reflecting the children’s dynamic movement.

 “I feared them more than tigers; their muscles were like iron”